preese/perfSONAR-Sampler/README.md

 The project pulls together .json, vagrant and ansible files to move from a number of bare VMs to a working perfSONAR and MaDDash grid.
 It doesn't show real network tests but just traffic between the different VMs on the single host.
 The project files can be subsequently used on real hardware for perfSONAR node configs and MaDDash server's web setups.

-The project also shows how to setup a second grid page showing a disjoint grid in addition to the more traditional mesh grid.
+The project also shows how to setup a second dashboard showing a disjoint grid in addition to the more traditional mesh grid.

 The Wiki page for the project details how setup the base environment using a single NUC computer.
 Once that environment is setup, return here for the next steps.